ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 SESSION - Block Unmanaged Browser File Downloads | Browsers on unmanaged devices can never download files and attachments from SharePoint Online and Exchange Online.
 GRANT - Intune Enrolment | Devices can authenticate to Intune for enrolment.
 GRANT - Mobile Device Access | Grants access to managed mobile devices that are enrolled and compliant in Intune.
 An approved Microsoft app is required.
-GRANT - Windows Device Access | Grants access to managed Windows devices that are Intune enrolled, and or Hybrid Azure AD Joined (joined to an on-premises AD and Azure AD).<br />Note, Hybrid Azure AD join only applies to Hybrid implementation types.
+GRANT - Windows Device Access | Grants access to managed Windows devices that are Intune enrolled and/or Hybrid Azure AD Joined (joined to an on-premises AD and Azure AD).
+Note, Hybrid Azure AD join only applies to Hybrid implementation types.
 GRANT - Guest Access (B2B) | Approved apps that guest users can access (requires MFA).
 BLOCK - Guest Access (B2B) | Blocked apps that guest users can never access.